mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core.md

 DiseaseDisease
-Alien diseases can sometimes cross over and infect humans, but most diseases are of Terran origin.
+Alien diseases can sometimes cross over and infect humans, but most diseases are of [[Terra|Terran]] origin.
 The Ancients scattered humans all over the galaxy tens of thousands of years ago, and they brought bacteria and viruses with them.
 Over time, these have mutated into new forms.
 In the unlikely event that a highly virulent plague is discovered, the infected world is placed under interdiction until